-Recorded in Table 6 is a summary of the projects selected by category through the regional competitive process in 2007/2008 and 2009/2010.
+Recorded in Table 6 is a summary of the projects selected by category through the regional competitive process in 2009/2010.
 This table only records the federal funds allocated to the projects.
-The 2007/2008 solicitation process identified projects to be programmed in 2011 and 2012.
 The 2009/2010 process selected projects to be programmed in 2013 and 2014.
 MN/DOT solicited projects for Hazard Elimination/Safety and the Railroad Safety.
 The criteria for project evaluation were reviewed and approved by the Funding and Programming Committee of the TAC.
 Once MN/DOT staff evaluated the projects, the Funding and Programming Committee selected the projects to be funded.
 The Enhancement (EN), Congestion Mitigation/Air Quality (CMAQ), Surface Transportation Program (STP) and Bridge Improvement and Replacement (BIR) projects were evaluated by subcommittees of the Funding and Programming Committee and selected through the TAB process.
 In addition, the TAB awarded a special allocation of \$34 million to a MnDOT project to reconstruct the interchange at 494 and 169.
+The 2011/2012 solicitation process has been completed but the TAB has yet to program projects from it.